 Tanzania

 Tanzania is Africa's sixth most populous country.
 It is known for its vast areas of wilderness.
 They include the plains of the Serengeti National Park, a safari mecca populated by the “big five” game (elephant, lion, leopard, buffalo, and rhino), and Kilimanjaro National Park, home to Africa’s highest mountain.
-Offshore are the tropical islands of Zanzibar, with Arabic influences, and Mafia, with a marine park home to whale sharks and coral reefs making it a popular destination for tourists.

 Tanzania has sustained relatively high economic growth over the last decade, averaging 6–7% a year.
 While the poverty rate in the country has declined, the absolute number of poor citizens has not, because of the high population growth rate.